Have you ever looked at your net filled with your latest catch and thought, what type of carp even is that? I know I certainly did in the beginning.

 Crucian carp are quite tall fish as they mature.

 Crucian carp have no barbells.

-The Koi carp was initially bred in Japan in the 1820s in the town of Ojiya for their bright colours.
+The Koi carp was initially bred in Japan in the 1820s in the town of Ojiya for its bright colours.

-The word Koi therefore comes from Japan and simple translates to “carp”.
-Apart from select areas in Japan the Koi carp was never seen by the outside world until 1914 after they were displayed at a public exhibition in Tokyo.
+The word Koi, therefore, comes from Japan and simply translates to “carp”.
+Apart from select areas in Japan, the Koi carp was never seen by the outside world until 1914 after they were displayed at a public exhibition in Tokyo.

-There is now thought to be more than 22 varieties of Koi with new variations being actively developed.
+There are now thought to be more than 22 varieties of Koi with new variations being actively developed.
 Each variety has certain distinct colours, patterns and certain scaling.

-Koi have been released into near enough every continent except Antarctica but they quickly revert back to the colouration of common carp in only a few generations.
+Koi have been released into near enough every continent except Antarctica, but they quickly revert to the colouration of common carp in only a few generations.

 Keeping Koi in a pond puts them at a severe disadvantage against predators.

-Due their highly visible colouration predators including heron, badgers, otters, foxes and even cats can be capable of emptying a full pond of your hobby fish if measures aren’t take to avoid this.
+Due to their highly visible colouration predators including herons, badgers, otters, foxes and even cats can be capable of emptying a full pond of your hobby fish if measures aren’t taken to avoid this.

 Many carp lakes in the UK stock a few Koi and you can even find a dedicated Koi fishing pond at Anglers Paradise in Devon.

 I believe Koi carp are the easiest to identify due to their obscure and bright colour patterns.
-Koi carp come in many colours that include white, black, red, orange, yellow, blue, and cream in all different patterns but the colours are near enough limitless.
+Koi carp come in many colours, including white, black, red, orange, yellow, blue, and cream, in all different patterns, but the colours are near limitless.

-Koi carp are extremely similar to goldfish in shape and except from the fact they grow much larger and have two barbels which gold fish do not.
+Koi carp are extremely similar to goldfish in shape, and except for the fact they grow much larger and have two barbels which goldfish do not.